vervallsweg/cast-web-api/README.md

 ##### /discoveryInterval/{value}
 Default: 60000[ms].
 Sets the interval for the API's automatic device discovery.
 This ensures that devices can be connected faster and handles address changes.

+##### /groupManagement/{true/false}
+Default: true.
+Group-management automatically connects all group members if a cast group is connected to the API.
+This allows for more reliable group playback detection.

+##### /version
+Returns "this" and "latest" versions.

 ##### /version/this
 API version you're currently running.